akononovicius/herding-OB-model/README.md

 PSD of the absolute return and trading activity time series.
 The respective time series can be also saved and analyzed using other tools.

+Anyone may use the source code for any purpose as long as the paper [1] is appropriately referenced.

 ## FAQ

 Why TypeScript?
 Implementing the original model in C/C++ would be quite possible,